MMCA Hyundai Motor Series 2018: CHOIJEONGHWA

 About the Exhibition

-For the MMCA Hyundai Motor Series 2018 exhibition, artist CHOIJEONGHWA created Blooming Matrix, a spatial installation that brought together a collection of objects from different places to coexist in harmony.
+For the MMCA Hyundai Motor Series 2018: CHOIJEONGHWA, the artist created Blooming Matrix, a spatial installation that brought together a collection of objects from different places to coexist in harmony.
 Through a forest made of approximately 120 erect towers of flowers, in a space where light and darkness contrast, the artist blended time and space and connected heaven and earth, transforming the gallery into a space of silence and memory.

 About the Artist